 You can also set other CloudWatch alarms, as needed, by using the AWS Management Console, CLI, or the options file.
 For more information, go to Using Elastic Beanstalk with Amazon CloudWatch and Use Auto Scaling Policies and Amazon CloudWatch Alarms for Dynamic Scaling.

-Configuring Worker Environments with Elastic Beanstalk
+Configuring Worker Environments

 You can manage a worker environment's configuration by editing Worker Configuration on the Configuration page in the environment management console.